File Sharing

 The file list is grouped by workflow steps, such as:

-- Share Pictures — image stills, reference photos, look ideas.
+- Share Pictures — image stills, reference photos, and look ideas.

 - Share Footage — clips, dailies, and takes for review.